applift/docker-grafana-graphite/README.md

-StatsD + Graphite + Grafana + Kamon Dashboard
+StatsD + Graphite + Grafana
 ---------------------------------------------

-This image contains a sensible default configuration of StatsD, Graphite and Grafana, and comes bundled with a example dashboard that gives you the basic metrics currently collected by Kamon for both Actors and Traces.
+This image contains a sensible default configuration of StatsD, Graphite and Grafana.
 There are two ways for using this image:

 ### Using the Docker Index ###